Wherever you are in your veterinary career, and whatever you’re looking to achieve, you’ll find a wide range of roles and challenges available here.

 Throughout your time with us you’ll find opportunities to move to different areas within the Agency.

 Veterinary roles in APHA start at SEO Grade.
 You can progress as a vet up to Grade 6 and even into the Senior Civil Service (SCS).
 There are SCS-grade staff in Defra, Scottish Government, Welsh Government and Food Standards Agency who all worked for APHA earlier in their career.
-You’ll also find that your veterinary skills are often transferable to non-exclusively veterinary roles within the Civil Service.
+You will also find that your veterinary skills are often transferable to non-exclusively veterinary roles within the Civil Service.
 All levels, up to Permanent Secretary, are open to vets.

 Joining the Government Veterinary Service (GVS)

-If you join APHA as a vet you will also be joining the GVS.
+If you join APHA as a vet, you will also be joining the GVS.
 GVS supports public-sector veterinary professionals and promotes veterinary policy to other vets and the public.
 Government vets work in various parts of government, such as the Food Standards Agency (FSA), Food Standards Scotland (FSS), Veterinary Medicines Directorate (VMD), Centre for Environment, Fisheries and Aquaculture Science (CEFAS), Home Office and the Army as well as in the Animal and Plant Health Agency (APHA).
 Significant numbers of vets also work in Defra, the Scottish and Welsh governments.
 Further details about the Government Veterinary Service can be found here: